neopragma/ruby-galaxy/README.md

 _Good things:_

 - Factor 2 - customer focus (team thought about how customers would be affected in production)
-- Factor 4 - team works collaboratively (team analyzed the problem together)
+- Factor 4 - team works collaboratively (Team CorporateCogsnalyzed the problem together)
 - Factor 7 - collaboration with stakeholders (team clarified the requirements)
 - Factor 9 - principle of least astonishment (no missing prices at runtime)
 - Factor 10 - YAGNI (solution will not need persistence)

-Activity 3.
-The team discusses the implications of the Problem Description and the ways in which customers could interact with the solution.
+**Activity 3.** The team discusses the implications of the Problem Description and the ways in which customers could interact with the solution.
 They reach a consensus to base the solution on microservices.

 They agree their service(s) will return results in the form of JSON documents; that application will be designed for _observability_, and that they will implement the solution using Ruby and Sinatra.